Daniel-Peace/senior_project/README.md

 Upon completing the pipeline and AI, I was able to test them at the first of three competitions for DTC last October.
 Though there is room for improvement, as there always is, these two technologies were rather successful and helped our team in placing second overall and first for teams not funded by DARPA.

 ## Prerequisites

 ### Software
-Before getting started, you will want to make sure you ahve the following installed:
+Before getting started, you will want to make sure you have the following installed:
 - Ubuntu 1.20.4
 - ROS Noetic
  - May need to install [`apriltag_ros`](https://wiki.ros.org/apriltag_ros) package
  - May need to install [`usb_cam`](https://wiki.ros.org/usb_cam) package
  - May need to install [`joy`](https://wiki.ros.org/joy) package
 - Python3
 - YOLOv8 by Ultralytics
-- CUDA for NVDIA graphicscards
+- CUDA for NVIDIA graphics cards
 - PyQt5 (if you wish to use the GUI)

 ### Hardware
-Though they are not strictly required, the following hardware is helpful should you want to use certain aspects of this project:
+The following hardware is required:
 - Webcam
 - Game controller (Xbox 360 is known to be supported)

 ## Getting started:
-Before we dive into starting up the pipeline and computer vision model I want to give a breif description of what each node and class does, and how it may be configured:
+Before we dive into starting up the pipeline and computer vision model I want to give a brief description of what each node and class does, and how it may be configured:

 ### yolov8.py
-This program implements [Ultralytics' YOLOv8](https://docs.ultralytics.com/models/yolov8/) to make predictions about possible affliction someone may have.
+This program implements [Ultralytics' YOLOv8](https://docs.ultralytics.com/models/yolov8/) to make predictions about possible afflictions someone may have.
 It provides the options of running the model using a path provided by the user or by using images published to the `/picked_image` topic.
-The results of the model prediction are stored in a ROS message of type `Casualty_prediction` and published to the `model_predictions` topic.
+The results of the model prediction are stored in a ROS message of type `Casualty_prediction.msg` and published to the `/model_predictions` topic.

-The ROS message `Casualty_prediction` initializes to all 0s for all affliction values With that, when the model can make predictions about an affliction but does not, it should be assumed that the casualty does not have that specific affliction and the field in the ROS message should be left as zero.
+The ROS message `Casualty_prediction.msg` initializes to all 0s for all affliction values With that, when the model can make predictions about an affliction but does not, it should be assumed that the casualty does not have that specific affliction and the field in the ROS message should be left as zero.

-The model pulls the weights from a folder in the src directory named `weights`.
+The model pulls the weights from a folder in the `code` directory named `weights`.
 You can change the weights being used by changing the `WEIGHTS` constant to a path of your choosing.